 Dr. Amanda R. Martinez is an Associate Professor of Communication Studies and Sociology at Davidson College.
 She is the Chair of the Department of Communication Studies, co-founder of the DMP, Director of the Speaking Center in the Center for Teaching & Learning, and former co-chair of the Faculty of Color Caucus, Junior Faculty Network, and member of the Diversity Committee and equity advisor group for hiring committees.
 Her research interests intersect mass media and health communication contexts with particular focus on stereotypes, race, ethnicity, gender, and culture.
 She is former Chair of the Latina/o Communication Studies Division & La Raza Caucus of the National Communication Association where she served an elected leadership role for several years.
 See amandarmartinez.com for details about teaching, research, and service work.
-Dr. M is a North Carolina transplant from New Mexico & Texas and has lived in Davidson and now Charlotte for 9+ years.
-Follow her on Twitter @AMartinezPhD!
+Dr. M is a North Carolina transplant from Colorado, New Mexico, & Texas and has lived in Davidson and now Charlotte for 10+ years.

 She has worked with many students over the years since the founding of the DMP.
 See the fantastic former collaborators below!
 The project has been enhanced by the brilliance and critical thinking of these particularly excellent students.